-She founded and directs Climate Justice Texas, the only youth-focused environmental organization based on the petrochemical frontlines of Southeast Texas; moonlights as a bilingual project manager on construction sites for her family's residential and commercial building services, Aricon Construction & Maintenance, LLC ; and has been a freelance fine arts and architectural writer for various publications for over 10 years.
+She founded and directs Climate Justice Texas, the only youth-focused environmental organization based on the petrochemical frontlines of Southeast Texas; moonlights as a bilingual to trilingual project manager on construction sites for her family's residential and commercial building services, Aricon Construction & Maintenance, LLC ; and has been a freelance fine arts and architectural writer for various publications for over 10 years.

 Message her at arianaakbariart@gmail.com with any ideas or opportunities or follow via her YouTube, Facebook, Instagram, LinkedIn, or Medium.